habyphilipose/PIZZA_DELIVERY/README.md

 ![image](https://github.com/habyphilipose/PIZZA_DELIVERY/assets/31076902/e8b473b9-bf70-49d5-8ef0-f8cbc1ae2bab)

+IMPACT: Maximum Pizza was delivered by order_id 4 with 3 pizzas. `Converting` those customers with more orders to `loyal customers` should be given top priority.
+There `reviews` must be taken with utmost importance.

 ### 7. For each customer, how many delivered pizzas had at least 1 change and how many had no changes?

 ```sql